 Peter Wehner is a Senior Fellow at the Ethics and Public Policy Center.
 He is a contributing opinion writer for the New York Times and a contributing editor for The Atlantic magazine.
 Mr. Wehner has written for numerous other publications—including Time magazine, the Wall Street Journal, Washington Post, Financial Times, The Weekly Standard, National Review, Commentary, National Affairs, and Christianity Today.
 He has also appeared frequently as a commentator on MSNBC, CNN, Fox News, CBS, PBS, and C-SPAN television.

 Mr. Wehner served in the Reagan and George H.W.
 Bush Administrations prior to becoming deputy director of speechwriting for President George W. Bush.
 In 2002, he was asked to head the Office of Strategic Initiatives, where he generated policy ideas, reached out to public intellectuals, published op-eds and essays, and provided counsel on a range of domestic and international issues.
-He was also a senior adviser to the Romney-Ryan 2012 presidential campaign.
+He has also served as an adviser to several presidential campaigns.

 Mr. Wehner is author of City of Man: Religion and Politics in a New Era (co-authored with Michael J. Gerson) and Wealth and Justice: The Morality of Democratic Capitalism (co-authored with Arthur C. Brooks).
 His forthcoming book for HarperCollins, The Death of Politics: How to Heal Our Frayed Republic After Trump, will be published in June 2019.